Prepare for and Respond to Extreme Weather Events

 Check on your neighbors during and after an emergency in case they need assistance.

 It’s also a good idea to have a plan when hiking in case of a wildland fire.
-Learn how to be prepared before recreating.

-Have a Go Bag Ready
+Have a Grab List Ready

 • Water